image-charts/documentation/docs/reference/data-format.md

 If you never used Google Image Charts and Image-Charts before, prefer this one.

+!!! warning
-> :warning: don't forget that web browser URL maximum length is at ~[2000 characters](https://stackoverflow.com/a/417184/745121).
-If you have more data than the URL can fit use the [Extended encoding format](extended-encoding-format) instead.
+    Don't forget that web browser URL maximum length is at ~[2000 characters](https://stackoverflow.com/a/417184/745121).
+If you have more data than the URL can fit use the [Extended encoding format](#extended-encoding-format) instead.

 #### Syntax